TIMOTHY

 The presentation described the procedures and difficulties that occurred in

 using E-mail for collecting data from a large sample of Federal employees.
-This
+I

-presentation was also done at the May 1997 International Field Technology
+did a similar presentation at the May 1997 International Field Technology

 Conference also held in Norfolk Virginia.